ReliSA/Vega-GUI/README.md

 ### GitHub Packages
 To install the package, you need access to the GitHub Packages registry.

-1. You must request permission from the owner or contributor of the ReliSA GitHub repository hosting GUI 4 Vega package.
+1. You must request permission from the owner or contributor of the ReliSA GitHub repository hosting the `@relisa/gui4vega` package.
 2. Create a GitHub Personal Access Token (classic) with the `read:package` scope (no other privileges are required).
 3. Create a `.npmrc` file in your project root with the following content (replace the placeholder with your actual token):
    - The `.npmrc` file is also present in the repository.